 Plane stolen by ‘suicidal’ employee crashes near Seattle

-A “suicidal” airline employee stole an empty plane, took off from Sea-Tac International Airport and was chased by military jets before crashing into a small island, officials said.
+A “suicidal” airline employee stole an empty plane, took off from Seattle’s Sea-Tac International Airport and was chased by military jets before crashing into a small island, officials said.

 Preliminary information suggests the crash occurred because the 29-year-old man was “doing stunts in the air or lack of flying skills”, the Pierce County Sheriff’s Department said.